stormraiser/GAN-weight-norm/README.md

 Give `--load_path` to continue a saved training.

 To test a trained model, use `--final_test`.
 Make sure to also use a larger `--test_steps` since the default value is for the running test during training.

+Use `plot.py` to plot the loss curves.
+Requires PyGnuplot.